Terms and Conditions

 what you are bidding on!
 1. GUARANTEE OF AUTHENTICITY: This is not a "buyers

-written signature is guaranteed to be the authentic hand written
+individually written signature is guaranteed to be the authentic hand

 signature of the person whose name appears in the signature, i.e.